 Buying and selling businesses is a complex and lengthy process.
+There are many questions around the topic of “sell my business“.
 So it’s comforting to know there are business brokers supporting vendors and buyers throughout.
 But sales do still break down.

 First priority is always to try and rescue the deal.

 - Put reality back into the conversations when one party or another has reverted to the nature of a petulant child.

 That final bullet can be a big issue.
 It can be a personality clash where one party draws a line in the sand and refuses to move their position.

 Interestingly, it is often family members or advisors not involved in the business who are the root cause with home spun advice being given without knowledge of the business or the deal.

 “Our fatigue is often caused not by work, but by worry, frustration and resentment“Dale Carnigie